viewpit/Aurelia_bootstrap4/README.md

-# Workout project (Aurelia, .NET Core 2.0, Webpack 3, TypeScript, Boostrap 4)
+# Bootstrap 4 project (Aurelia, .NET Core 2.0, Webpack 3, TypeScript, Boostrap 4 and Sass)

-This repository contains template for running Aurelia and ASP.NET Core 2.0 Sample Template, with Webpack 3, TypeScript, Bootstrap 4.
+This repository contains template for running Aurelia and ASP.NET Core 2.0 Sample Template, with Webpack 3, TypeScript, Bootstrap 4 and Sass.

-Using HTML Free Now Ui Kit from https://www.creative-tim.com/product/now-ui-kit (no jQuery plugin is active!)
+### Setting Up Your Machine

+First, there are a set of prerequisites you will need whether or not you are using Visual Studio.
+Make sure to install these prerequisites before proceeding.

+* Install the .NET SDK 2.0 from https://www.microsoft.com/net/download/core
+* [NodeJS](http://nodejs.org/) >=8.9.0 This provides the platform on which the build tooling runs.
+This may be downloaded and installed from the NodeJS website.
+* NPM >=5.1.0 This is installed with NodeJS, but if you install a older version of NodeJS, you may have to update this.
+How to upgrade npm https://www.npmjs.com/package/npm-windows-upgrade

 ## How This Project Was Created

-This prodject was created using the Microsoft.AspNetCore.SpaTemplates for Aurelia, width .NET Core 2.0.
+This prodject was created using the Microsoft.AspNetCore.SpaTemplates for Aurelia, width .NET Core 2.0.2
 * Use the .NET CLI to install the ASP.NET Spa Templates.
   * `dotnet new --install "Microsoft.AspNetCore.SpaTemplates::*"`
-  * `dotnet new aurelia -f netcoreapp2.0` - Generate an ASP.NET project configured with Aurelia using the .NET CLI.
+  * `dotnet new aurelia` - Generate an ASP.NET project configured with Aurelia using the .NET CLI.

-### Setting Up Your Machine

-The following steps must be performed once on the target machine:

-* Install the .NET SDK 2.0 from https://www.microsoft.com/net/download/core
-* Install Node.js from https://nodejs.org (version >= 6.11.3)

 ## Running This Project Using Command Line Tools

 In order to run this demo project, you need to setup your machine, restore the project dependencies, configure the environment and run the application.

 ###  Restoring The Project Dependencies